openSUSE/news-o-o/_posts/2012-01-05-results-of-opensuse-conference-2011-survey.markdown

 ---
 author: Andreas Jaeger
+comments: true
 date: 2012-01-05 08:39:55+00:00
 layout: post
 link: https://news.opensuse.org/2012/01/05/results-of-opensuse-conference-2011-survey/
+slug: results-of-opensuse-conference-2011-survey
-title: "Results of openSUSE Conference 2011 Survey"
+title: Results of openSUSE Conference 2011 Survey
+wordpress_id: 12409
 categories:
 - Conference
 ---

 After the openSUSE 2011 Conference, we run a survey to gather feedback so that we can improve for the next conference.
 The overall feedback was very positive.
 Thanks a lot to the 134 people that participated in the survey!

 <!-- more -->Here's a summary of the answers with some things pointed out.
 For the full results, download [thisÂ  spreadsheet](http://en.opensuse.org/File:Osc11-feedback-survey-results.ods).